m4heshd/ufc-ripper/README.md

 ### File numbering

 UFC Ripper can automatically number each download incrementally.
-Let's say you discovered a fighter you haven't watched before and interested in watching all of their fights in order.
+Let's say you discovered a fighter you haven't watched before and are interested in watching all of their fights in order.
 This feature would be beneficial in an event like that.

 ## Development

-You need to have the Rust compiler, platform build-tools, and Node.js (>=18) installed locally to develop, compile, and package this project yourself.
+You need to have the Rust compiler, platform build tools, and Node.js (>=22) installed locally to develop, compile, and package this project yourself.

 1. Run `git clone https://github.com/m4heshd/ufc-ripper.git`